 - Check your calendar for any appointments that you may have accidentally scheduled during your vacation.
 Also check for any special occasions like upcoming birthdays and anniversaries that you normally acknowledge with a gift or card.

 - Set your heat or air conditioner on a more economical temperature; as there’s no need to waste and pay for that energy while you are away.
-For example, we usually set our heat to 62 and our air conditioner to 82.
+For example, we usually set our heat to 62 and our air conditioner to 82 depending upon the season.

 - Do you have a pet that needs to go to a boarder or friend?
 Make plans well in advance for these situations.